Foundation Models for Causal Inference via Prior-Data Fitted Networks: Related Work

-\paragraph{Amortized causal inference.} Several recent papers pre-train large neural networks on synthetic data so that they can solve causal tasks via in-context learning during inference time.
-Examples include causal discovery \cite{Mahajan.2025}, ATE estimation under unconfoundedness \cite{Zhang.2024b}, zero-shot- and few-shot learning \cite{Nilforoshan.2023, Iwata.2023}, and reinforcement-learning \cite{Lee.2023}.
-These methods validate the feasibility of treating causal inference as an in-context learning problem but remain restricted to specific causal inference settings -- which typically do \textbf{not} allow to accommodate unobserved confounding.
+\textbf{Amortized causal inference.} Several recent papers pre-train large neural networks on synthetic data so that they can solve causal tasks via in-context learning.
+Examples include causal discovery \citep{Mahajan.2025}, ATE estimation under unconfoundedness \citep{Zhang.2024b}, zero-shot- and few-shot learning \citep{Nilforoshan.2023, Iwata.2023}, and reinforcement-learning \citep{Lee.2023}.
+These methods validate the feasibility of treating causal inference as an in-context learning problem but remain restricted to specific causal inference settings, which typically do \textbf{not} allow accommodating unobserved confounding.

-Black-box causal inference (BBCI) \cite{Bynum.2025} takes a step towards pertaining models on synthetic data to perform causal inference in a variety of settings.
-However, their approach is \emph{different} as compared to our CausalFM as follows: (i)~BBCI does \emph{not} build upon a Bayesian framework.
-In contrast, building upon PFNs allows us to perform approximate Bayesian causal inference and thus provide rigorous uncertainty quantification for treatment effects. (ii)~The proposed data-generating processes in BBCI are \emph{not} tailored for high-dimensional causal inference settings (as the authors mention in their Sec.~7).
-In contrast, our CausalFM prior leverages Bayesian neural networks inspired by TabPFN \cite{Hollmann.2023} to create high-dimensional SCM-based prior distributions. (iii)~Beyond proposing a new method, we provide novel formalizations and theoretical results of constructing valid SCM-based priors for Bayesian causal inference.
+Black-box causal inference (BBCI) \citep{Bynum.2025} proposes synthetically-pretrained models to perform causal inference in a variety of settings.
+However, their approach is different: (i)~BBCI does \emph{not} build upon a Bayesian framework.
+In contrast, building upon PFNs allows us to perform approximate Bayesian causal inference and thus provide rigorous uncertainty quantification. (ii)~The proposed data-generating processes in BBCI are \emph{not} tailored for high-dimensional causal inference settings (as the authors mention in their Sec.~7).
+In contrast, our CausalFM prior leverages Bayesian neural networks inspired by TabPFN \citep{Hollmann.2023} to create SCM-based prior distributions. (iii)~Beyond proposing a new method, we provide novel formalizations and theoretical results of constructing valid SCM-based priors for Bayesian causal inference.

 Finally, \citet{dhirestimating} propose a framework for amortized estimation of interventional distributions using neural processes \citep{garnelo2018neural}.
 Our work differs in that we focus on inference on identified causal quantities without knowledge of the full causal graph (e.g., using clusters of confounders).